 Yes, the market is competitive.
 New SEO software solutions are getting launched every month, and just as many of them drop the ball.

 What helps us to keep pace?
 Well, we developed a narrower niche and focused on a few core fields where we have a competitive advantage.
-In case of RankActive, there is everything you need to run a successful SEO campaign, so comprehensiveness of the information we provide is a key benefit that helps us to stay ahead of the curve.
+In the case of RankActive, there is everything you need to run a successful SEO campaign, so comprehensiveness of the information we provide is a key benefit that helps us to stay ahead of the curve.

 Are there any marketing strategies that you would recommend to our readers?